roseTech/storycoder.dev-backend/coding_plan/coding_plan.md

 - The test site will be: https://stories.practicecoding.dev
 - The other parts of the website will still be running on wordpress with the “astra theme” and will follow at a later stage (step by step).

-### Brainstorming Coding Languages: Open Questions
+## Coding Languages: Open Questions ?
+Brainstorming
 - Web Applications: JavaScript or TypeScript: Which one?
 HTML/CSS,
 - software framework: Angular (JS), React (JS)Node.js (JS) : Which one?
 - Static or dynamic website?: In case static website: What about the dynamic features (such as hashed solution input fields, further interactive gamification features?)